 Cartosat 2 is part of India’s successful Earth Observation Programme run by the Indian Space Research Organisation (ISRO), which started in the late 1970s.
-Until the launch of Cartosat 2, the best spatial resolution of the Indian Earth observation satellites was 2.5 metres.
-Cartosat 2 broke new grounds by providing data with spatial resolutions of less than 1 metre.
+Until the launch of Cartosat 2, the best spatial resolution of the Indian Earth observation satellites was 2.5 meters.
+Cartosat 2 broke new grounds by providing data with spatial resolutions of less than 1 meter.

 What is the meaning of Cartosat?

-Cartosat is a series of Earth observation satellites, built, launched and operated by Indian Space Research Organisation (ISRO).
+Cartosat is a series of Earth observation satellites, built, launched, and operated by the Indian Space Research Organisation (ISRO).

 When was the first Cartosat Satellite launched?